go-jsonfile/jsonfiddle/README.e.md

 - The latest binary executables are available under
 https://github.com/go-jsonfile/{{.Name}}/releases
 as the result of the Continuous-Integration process.
-- I.e., they are built right from the source code during every git tagging commit automatically by [travis-ci](https://travis-ci.org/).
+- I.e., they are built right from the source code during every git tagging commit automatically.
 - Pick & choose the binary executable that suits your OS and its architecture.
 E.g., for Linux, it would most probably be the `{{.Name}}_linux_VER_amd64` file.
 If your OS and its architecture is not available in the download list, please let me know and I'll add it.
 - You may want to rename it to a shorter name instead, e.g., `{{.Name}}`, after downloading it.